 Rachel’s future would have been good even if I had never read the book.
 But it certainly helped me be a better father, and I think that helped her be a better person.
 Of course, her success is mostly the result of her own hard work and my influence is just part of the puzzle in raising a child.
 Certainly her mother’s influence was as strong or stronger than my own.
 As was the positive input from Rachel’s younger brother Jedd, her extended family, and her many good friends.
 Not to mention her deep faith.

-But as I look back at the last 15 years or so, and I realize that my little girl enjoyed high school, did well in college, completed her master’s degree, helped start a program to combat human trafficking, married an exceptional man, did research in India, lived a year in Thailand, opened an art studio … I can’t help but be proud.
+But as I look back at the last 15 years or so, and I realize that my little girl enjoyed high school, did well in college, completed her master’s degree, helped start a program to combat human trafficking, did research in India, lived a year in Thailand, opened an art studio … I can’t help but be proud.

 I had a little something to do with that.
 Reviving Ophelia gave me insights I needed to be a good father.
 And that’s why it’s #23 on the list of books that most influenced my life.